Computational Approaches for Grocery Home Delivery Services: Introduction

-The remainder of this paper is organized as follows.
-First, in Section \ref{sec:related} we review related literature.
-In Section \ref{sec:problem}, we formally introduce the problem, while in Section \ref{sec:appr}, we outline existing solution approaches for the \SOP.
-Moreover, in Section \ref{sec:ans}, we propose an \AdaptiveNeigborhoodSearch heuristic to tackle the \SOP more effectively than existing approaches.
-In Section \ref{sec:experiments}, we investigate the performance of our approach in a computational study.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+The rest of this paper is organized as follows.
+In Section \ref{sec:related}, we review relevant literature.
+Formal definitions of the underlying mathematical problems and descriptions of how we conduct feasibility checks can be found in Section \ref{sec:problem}.
+We propose our approaches based on \LocalSearch operations and \textit{Mixed-Integer Linear Program} \MILP formulations in Section \ref{sec:heuristics} and further, give suggestions on how to combine them for conducting the \textit{Get TWs}, the \textit{Set TW}, and the \textit{Improvement step}.
+In Section \ref{sec:compSetup}, we present the set-up of our computational experiments and discuss the corresponding results.
+Finally, Section \ref{sec:conclude} concludes the paper.